Snow Art Home

 (Edwin Morgan Glasgow Sonnets 5)

-In this artist’s talk and performance, pitched somewhere between retrospection and review, Alastair Snow aims to complement works in the public realm, with steel and stewardship via inheritance, fate and intervention.
+In this artist’s talk and performance, pitched somewhere between retrospection and review, Alastair Snow aimed to complement works in the public realm, with steel and stewardship via inheritance, fate and intervention.
 He devised the Guerrilla Squad as a remarkable concept in concussed percussion which performed at the National Review of Live Art in London in 1987 and at the Glasgow Garden Festival in 1988.

-It honours also three crewmen who died on the fire-tug The Flying Phantom which capsized in 2007 after running aground in the river Clyde.
+It honoured also three crewmen who died on the fire-tug The Flying Phantom which capsized in 2007 after running aground in the river Clyde. |

 2009